modelscope/data-juicer/README.md

 [![QualityClassifier](https://img.shields.io/badge/Tools-Quality_Classifier-saddlebrown?logo=Markdown)](tools/quality_classifier/README.md)
 [![AutoEvaluation](https://img.shields.io/badge/Tools-Auto_Evaluation-saddlebrown?logo=Markdown)](tools/evaluator/README.md)

-Data-Juicer is a data-centric text processing system to make data higher-quality, juicier, and more digestible for LLMs.
+Data-Juicer is a one-stop data processing system to make data higher-quality, juicier, and more digestible for LLMs.
 This project is being actively updated and maintained, and we will periodically enhance and add more features and data recipes.
 We welcome you to join us in promoting LLM data development and research!

 ----